santikka/dosearch/README.md

 ## Recent changes (for all changes, see NEWS file).

+### dosearch 1.0.7
+ * Changed the default option of the search heuristic to FALSE for all instances.
+ * Implemented minor performance tweaks to the search.
+ * Added more options for benchmarking.
+ * Restored a legacy control parameter for internal use.
+ * Moved 'igraph' and 'dagitty' packages to 'Suggests'.

 ### dosearch 1.0.6
  * Fixed a case where the search would continue unnecessarily for some time after discovering the target distribution.